-in states with MML perceive lower health and legal risks associated with marijuana use and greater marijuana availability.
+To validate these predictions about MML, in Appendix B, we directly investigate MML's empirical relation with states' marijuana use rates and residents' perceptions towards marijuana's health risk, legal risk, and availability.
+Consistent with the economic theory of substance use mentioned above, our tests reveal that following the passage of MML, residents in states with MML perceive lower health and legal risks associated with marijuana use and greater marijuana availability.
 States with MML also have significantly higher marijuana use rates after MML relative to non-MML states.
-Importantly, our tests further show that this increase in marijuana use is at least partially explained by the higher health and legal risks and greater drug availability induced by MML.
-Our findings are also supported by several prior studies (Cerdá et al., 2012; Wen et al., 2015; Hasin et al., 2017) that document greater illicit marijuana consumption by both adults and youths following the passage of medical marijuana.
+Importantly, our tests further show that this increase in marijuana use is at least partially explained by the lower health and legal risks and greater drug availability induced by MML.
+Our findings are also supported by several prior studies (Cerdá et al., 2012; Wen et al., 2015; Pacula et al., 2015; Hasin et al., 2017) that document greater illicit marijuana consumption by both adults and youths following the passage of medical marijuana.